Expert Waste Classification Services - Central Coast

 pH, electrical conductivity, and moisture content

-Waste Classification Reports
+Waste Classification Reports (EPA-Compliant)

-Sampling rationale and laboratory results
+Sampling strategy and lab results

-Final waste classification:
+Final waste category:

 ENM (Excavated Natural Material)

-General solid waste (putrescible/non-putrescible)
+General Solid Waste (putrescible/non-putrescible)

-Hazardous waste
+Hazardous Waste

-Clear guidance for lawful reuse, disposal, or storage
+Clear guidance for disposal, reuse, or stockpiling

-Optional supporting documentation for EPA notifications or waste tracking
+Optional EPA notification or waste tracking support

 Common Central Coast Projects We Support

-Bulk earthworks for housing estates and road upgrades
+Bulk earthworks and subdivisions

-Soil stockpiles needing off-site disposal
+Soil stockpile disposal

-Tender documentation and DA compliance
+Tender packages and DA documentation

 Why Choose Confluence Environmental?